MszSabab/go-kafka/README.md

 Segmentio/kafka-go is used to connect with Kafka.
 There are two ways to run this code.
-One way is to hit the api.
+One way is to hit the api for two differant service(producer and consumer).
 For this kafka producer and kafka consumer modules are needed.
 Another way is to use the generate_message function, by this, illustration can be seen of iterating some numbers to differant consumers.

 ## Dependency: